Utahns Seek Sweet Spot to View Eclipse

 Utah's NASA ambassador Patrick Wiggins says he'll be heading to the tiny town of Kanarraville, just south of Cedar City to view the eclipse.

-"People like me that really like symmetry, we're going to go to what's called the Center Line, which is right smack dab in the middle of what the locals in southern Utah are calling the sweet spot," said Wiggins.
+"People like me that really like symmetry, we're going to go to what's called the Center Line, which is right smack dab in the middle of what the local at least in southern Utah are calling the sweet spot," said Wiggins.

 If you're in the sweet spot, then when the eclipse reaches its maximum, the moon will be directly in front of the sun, and you will see a circle of light - or annulus.
 That's the ring of fire.
 Wiggins says the annulus will be visible in southern Utah from Cedar City to St George.